 Although most corns slowly disappear when the friction or pressure stops, this isn’t always the case.
 Consult with your podiatrist to determine the best treatment option for your case of corns.

-If you have any questions please feel free to contact our office located in Mesa, AZ.
+If you have any questions please feel free to contact our office located in Mesa and Phoenix, AZ.
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Corns: What Are They, and How Do You Get Rid of Them

 Wearing high heels may possibly be the reason why many women experience foot pain.
 Despite the fact that most women think high heels flatter the appearance of their legs, several issues may develop as a result of wearing this type of shoe.
 When high heels are worn, the foot is often in an unnatural position, which may inhibit blood circulation to the feet.
 The purpose of the Achilles tendon is to connect the calf to the heel.
 A disadvantage of wearing high heels is that heels may cause this tendon to become stiff and inflamed, possibly resulting in the development of additional foot ailments.
 Recent research has shown that moderation is the key to wearing high heels, and limiting the number of days they are worn may benefit the overall well-being of the foot.
 If you experience discomfort and pain from wearing high heels, please consult with a podiatrist to learn about proper stretching techniques for the foot.